What My Counselor Can Do For Me

 I’m really struggling in my math class.
 Can you help?

 Yes!
 Your school counselor can help you in a variety of ways.
-First, he/she can go over your study skills with you and assess what type of learner you are.
+First, your counselor can go over your study skills with you and assess what type of learner you are.
 Counselors also have a list of available tutors if you wish to go that route.

 How do I stay on track and organized as I apply to schools?